-What Type of Sedation Will I Get for Impacted Wisdom Teeth Extraction?
+What Type of Sedation Can I Get for Wisdom Teeth Extraction?

 Wisdom tooth extraction is a surgery that removes one or more of your wisdom teeth.
 Wisdom teeth are located in the back of your mouth on the top and bottom rows of your teeth.
 Impaction is caused when there isn’t enough room for your wisdom tooth to come through.
 It may cause pain, infection, or other problems and need to be removed.